serhattay/Truck-Simulator/README.md

 The **CMPE Truck Simulator** is a simulation program designed to manage a truck fleet in a logistics company.
 This program models various operations involved in managing parking lots, trucks, and the transportation of goods.
 It allows users to simulate actions such as adding and removing trucks, managing parking lot capacities, and efficiently handling the loading and unloading of trucks.

+**Object-Oriented Programming (OOP)**: The simulator is built using OOP principles, including classes, inheritance, polymorphism, and encapsulation, to create a modular and maintainable system.

 ## Features

 - **Parking Lot Management**: Create, delete, and manage parking lots with defined capacities.